Continous-Collision-Detection/Continous-Collision-Detection.github.io/docs/index.md

 <center>
-# A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection
+<h1>A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection</h1>

 <h3>
 <a href="https://github.com/wangbolun300">Bolun Wang</a><sup style="color:gray">*</sup>,